These delicious peanut butter chocolate truffles are a no-bake sweet treat that will welcome in fall in a scrumptious way.

 Instructions

-- Place the butter and peanut butter in a microwave safe bowl and heat in 1 minute increments until it has melted and is silky.
+- Place the butter and ¾ cup peanut butter in a microwave safe bowl and heat in 1 minute increments until it has melted and is silky.

-- In a large bowl, combine the crushed graham crackers, powdered sugar, sea salt and mini chocolate chips.
+- In a large bowl, combine the crushed graham crackers, powdered sugar, sea salt, flax seeds, chia seeds and ⅓ cup mini chocolate chips.

-- Stir in the peanut butter chocolate mixture and combine well.
+- Stir in the microwaved peanut butter and butter mixture and combine well.

 - Using your hands, form the dough into balls about 1 inch or so in size.

-- Heat the dark chocolate chips and peanut butter for the coating in a microwave safe bowl.
+- Heat the ¾ cup of dark chocolate chips and 2 tablespoon of peanut butter for the coating in a microwave safe bowl.

-- Set up a dipping station by placing a wire rack with your formed balls on it over a silicone baking mat.
+- Set up a dipping station by placing a wire rack over a silicone baking mat.
 Have your autumn leaf sprinkles and the melted chocolate nearby.

 - Dip the balls into the melted peanut butter chocolate mixture and move to the wire rack.